-What role does self-preservation play in our life, career and relationships?
+What role does self-preservation play in our life, career, and relationships?

 You have so many responsibilities and commitments that you feel busier than a beaver.

-Then the hours, days and weeks run together and after a while you find yourself physically tired, mentally drained and emotionally frazzled.
+Then the hours, days, and weeks run together, and after a while, you find yourself physically tired, mentally drained, and emotionally frazzled.

 So, you must build and execute a personal self-preservation plan to aid in combating anything that comes against you in your quest to achieve.

 Key Factors for Self-Preservation